 If you are already planning a trip to Sicily, here are the most beautiful accommodations from the area:

-- Wine Resort Villagrande is an 18th-century manor and one of the oldest wineries in Sicily featuring just 4 rooms overlooking the vineyards and the amazing scenery.
+- Wine Resort Villagrande Sicily Countryside is an 18th-century manor and one of the oldest wineries in Sicily featuring just 4 rooms overlooking the vineyards and the amazing scenery.

-- VOI Grand Hotel Mazzarò Sea Palace is a 5-star resort located next to Chiesa Anglicana di San Giorgio.
+- Voi Grand Hotel Mazzaro Sea Palace Sicily Taormina is a 5-star resort located next to Chiesa Anglicana di San Giorgio.
 Taormina Mare is less than 1.2 km from the accommodation, while Fontanarossa airport is 50 km away.

 The place is full of archaeological sites and Unesco World Heritage sites which are waiting to be discovered by tourists from all over the world.

 Villa Romana del Casale and the Aeolian Islands are just two of the most beautiful attractions of the area.

 Actually, this is one of the best places from Italy where you can taste the natural flavor of red oranges, the main agricultural products from the area.

 Keep in mind if anyone will ask you “Where is Sicily located in Italy” the answer is on the southern part of the peninsula, right on top of the boot!

 We always use Booking.com as they have the best price-quality ratio and they offer a wide range of hotels, guesthouses, apartments, and villas to choose from.